-A reader asks if most creditors agree to a Debt Management Plan?
+A reader asks if most creditors agree to a Debt Management Plan – will they accept your offer of payment and agree to freeze interest and charges?

-I don’t have any statistics to quote, but most mainstream lenders presented with a sensible Income and Expenditure statement do initially agree to freeze interest and not add default charges.
-This can sometimes take a couple of months, and during this time you may be worried that things aren’t going well because you get letters or phonecalls that seem to ignore the DMP that is being set up, but this sort of problem normally gets resolved.
+I don’t have any statistics to quote, but most lenders presented with a sensible Income and Expenditure statement do initially agree to freeze interest and not add default charges.
+This can sometimes take a couple of months … during this time you may be worried that things aren’t going well because you get letters or phone calls that ignore your DMP.
+But these are teething problems that will get sorted after a few months.

 (The important exception to this is secured loans.
 If you have a problem meeting the repayments on your mortgage or a second secured loan on your house a DMP is not suitable for you – you need to get help urgently from your local Citizens Advice Bureau.)